spacemeshos/docs/docs/start/integration.md

 `maxSpend` is currently unused and can be ignored for now.

 `maxGas` is the amount of gas (in gas units) actually consumed by an effective transaction.
-It consists of [a fixed portion and a variable portion added together](https://github.com/spacemeshos/go-spacemesh/blob/e8189e42ecc30d46db29329ea9c4b681f6220aac/genvm/core/gas.go#L8-L11).
-The fixed portion is the same for all transactions of the same type (e.g., all SingleSig Spend operations pay the same fixed gas).
-The variable portion, known as intrinsic gas, accounts for the _overhead_ of transmitting and storing a transaction, and as such it varies in the size of the transaction.
-The fixed portion, known as fixed gas, accounts for the cost of actually executing the transaction.
+It consists of [a **fixed portion** and a **variable portion** added together](https://github.com/spacemeshos/go-spacemesh/blob/e8189e42ecc30d46db29329ea9c4b681f6220aac/genvm/core/gas.go#L8-L11).
+The fixed portion is the same for all transactions of the same type (e.g., all single-sig spend operations pay the same fixed gas).
+The variable portion, known as **intrinsic gas**, accounts for the _overhead_ of transmitting and storing a transaction, and as such, it varies with the size of the transaction.
+The fixed portion, known as **fixed gas**, accounts for the cost of actually executing the transaction.

 `maxGas` does not need to be specified and will be set automatically by the VM.
-The gas price table may be found in [github.com/spacemeshos/go-spacemesh/genvm/core](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh@v1.2.1/genvm/core#pkg-constants).
-For reference an ordinary single-sig send operation costs around 36,000 units of gas (this will vary slightly in the size of the transaction).
+The gas price table may be found at [github.com/spacemeshos/go-spacemesh/genvm/core](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh@v1.2.1/genvm/core#pkg-constants).
+For reference, an ordinary single-sig send operation costs around 36,000 units of gas (this will vary slightly with the size of the transaction).
 A single-sig spawn operation costs 100,432 gas.
 Note that these numbers are subject to change and should not be hardcoded.
 Rely on the Spacemesh node infrastructure to calculate and set these values correctly.

-Gas is an arbitrary unit and has no cost on its own; as in Ethereum, the actual cost of a transaction is its gas cost multiplied by `gasPrice`. `gasPrice` defaults to one (i.e., one smidge per unit gas), where one smidge is one-billionth of one SMH, i.e., 1 SMH = 1e9 smidge. `gasPrice` may be increased to two or three smidge, but until Spacemesh blocks are full, all transactions should be processed regardless of gas price so it isn't necessary to set this very high.
+Gas is an arbitrary unit and has no cost of its own.
+As in Ethereum, the actual cost of a transaction is its gas cost (in gas units) multiplied by the `gasPrice` (in SMH per gas unit). `gasPrice` defaults to one (i.e., one smidge per unit gas), where one smidge is one-billionth of one SMH (i.e., 1 SMH = 1e9 smidge). `gasPrice` may be increased to 2 or 3 smidge, but until Spacemesh blocks are full, all transactions should be processed regardless of gas price.
+Thus, it is not necessary to set this very high.

-A single-sig send operation with a `maxGas` of 36,218 and a `gasPrice` of one will end up paying 36,218 smidge, or 0.000036218 SMH; the same operation with a gas price of three will pay 3 * 36,218 = 108,654 smidge, or 0.000108654 SMH.
+A single-sig send operation with a `maxGas` of 36,218 and a `gasPrice` of 1 will end up paying 36,218 smidge, or 0.000036218 SMH.
+The same operation with a gas price of three will pay 3 * 36,218 = 108,654 smidge or 0.000108654 SMH.

 #### Genesis ID

-Each Spacemesh chain (e.g., mainnet, testnet, private networks) has a unique Genesis ID value.
-This is hashed into a transaction at the serialization stage, and thus affects the raw transaction body, the signature, and the txid.
-This is a form of cross-chain replay protection: a valid, signed tx on one chain/network cannot be broadcast to or used within another chain/network.
+Each Spacemesh chain (e.g., mainnet, testnets, and private networks) has a unique Genesis ID value.
+This is hashed into a transaction at the serialization stage and thus affects the raw transaction body, the signature, and the transaction id.
+This is a form of cross-chain replay protection: a valid, signed transaction on one chain/network cannot be broadcast to or used within another chain/network.

 You need the Genesis ID for a given network before generating, signing, or broadcasting a new transaction.
 The Genesis ID may be read from any running node using [`MeshService.GenesisID`](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh@v1.2.1/api/grpcserver#MeshService.GenesisID):